stoenescubogdanalex/program/courses/backend/databases/week2/session-plan.md

 > ![NOTE]
 > Guide the trainees through the steps, explaining each part.
+> You can choose to show it entirely and have them replicate later or to give them some time to follow along.

 We're going to recreate our local SQLite database to a remote PostgreSQL database on Render.com